US Coins - Small Cents 1856 - 1958

 OBVERSE: James Barton Longacre designed the Indian Head device using his daughter Sarah as his model when a group of Indians was visiting the U.S. Mint in Philadelphia.
 Their visit came just as James was showing his 12-year-old daughter the workings of the Mint.
 According to the Longacre descendants, "An old chief, attracted by the sweet-faced maiden who had taken an interest in his Indian headdress, placed the warbonnet on the young girl's head. it was such a striking picture that Longacre immediately took up sketch pad and began to draw his daughter in her borrowed headgear."

-VARIETY 2 - COPPER-NICKEL, Oak Wreath with Shield 1860 - 1864
+VARIETY 2 - COPPER-NICKEL, Oak Wreath with Shield, 1860 - 1864

-Indian Head 1863 "Fat" Nickel
+Indian Head 1863

 Diameter: 19 mm